AMID Logo E-BAY Logo

 With LCL, you cannot ship motor vehicles requiring DMV registration.

-We’re continuously reviewing inquiries to send different kinds of motor vehicles overseas from the USA by LCL.
-Unfortunately, any motorized vehicle requiring DMV (U.S. Department of Motor Vehicles) registration, such as automobiles, motorcycles, mopeds, ATVs, jet skis, etc., cannot ship from the USA with LCL freight.
-This is because the United States Customs does not recognize ocean freight carriers’ terminals (CFS) as exam sites for motor vehicle inspection.
+We continuously review inquiries to send various types of motor vehicles overseas from the USA by LCL.
+Unfortunately, any motorized vehicle requiring DMV (U.S. Department of Motor Vehicles) registration, such as automobiles, motorcycles, mopeds, ATVs, jet skis, etc., cannot ship from the USA with LCL.
+This is because the United States Customs does not recognize ocean carriers' terminals (CFS) as examination sites for motor vehicle inspections.

 No motor vehicles